Doremi203/Restarogus/RestarogusBackend/README.md

 1. Clone the repository.
 2. Open the project in IntelliJ IDEA 2023.3.4 or any other IDE that supports Kotlin.
 3. Build the project using Gradle.
-4. Run the docker-compose file to start the database.
+4. Run the docker-compose file in `common` directory to start the database.
 5. Run the application.

 ## Usage